Methamphetamine Withdrawal and Tapering Help

 Point of Return Can Help You

-The Point of Return Program is an in-home tapering program that allows you to gradually taper the amount of methamphetamine while also implementing the use of all-natural, calming nutraceuticals to ease withdrawal symptoms.
+The Point of Return Program is an in-home tapering program that allows you to gradually taper the amount of methamphetamine while also implementing the use of all-natural, calming nutraceuticals to help ease withdrawal.
 We eliminate Interaction items to help make methamphetamine withdrawal more comfortable.
-Our physician recommended schedules allow your doctor to taper you off methamphetamine correctly. methamphetamine can be dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.
+Our physician recommended schedules allow Your doctor to taper you off methamphetamine correctly. methamphetamine can be dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering*.
 Read program FAQs.

 Key Components of our In-Home Program